fangli/django-saml2-auth/README.rst

 .. image:: https://img.shields.io/pypi/dm/django-saml2-auth.svg
         :target: https://pypi.python.org/pypi/django-saml2-auth

-This project aim to provide a dead simple way to integrate your Django powered app with SAML2 Authentication.
-Try it now, and get rid of the complicated configuration of saml.
+This project aims to provide a dead simple way to integrate SAML2 Authentication into your Django powered app.
+Try it now, and get rid of the complicated configuration of SAML.

-Any SAML2 based SSO(Single-Sign-On) with dynamic metadata configuration was supported by this django plugin, Such as okta.
+Any SAML2 based SSO(Single-Sign-On) identity provider with dynamic metadata configuration is supported by this Django plugin, for example Okta.

 Dependencies
 ============

-This plugin compatiable with Django 1.6/1.7/1.8/1.9, Python module `pysaml2` required.
+This plugin is compatible with Django 1.6/1.7/1.8/1.9.
+The `pysaml2` Python module is required.